 WHO committed to helping Sri Lanka control dengue outbreak

 The number of dengue cases peaked in June 2017, coinciding with the South-West monsoon rains which commenced in late May.
-There is an increased risk of the situation worsening as flood waters continue to recede.
+Heavy monsoon rains, standing water pools and other potential breeding grounds for mosquito larvae attribute to the higher number of cases reported in urban and suburban areas.

 WHO is providing technical assistance to the Government to control the dengue outbreak.
 On the request of the Minister of Health, WHO has supported the MOH to develop a plan to address the dengue outbreak, bring down the caseload and reduce the case fatality.